LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/ExternalKnowledgeBases/writing-a-transformation-specification.md

 ### Introduction

-The data schema used by your CMS differs from that used by LivePerson Knowledge Base, so mapping the content from the former to the latter is a required step in setting up the knowledge base.
+The data schema used by your CMS differs from that used by LivePerson Knowledge Base, so mapping the content from the former to the latter is a required step in setting up an external knowledge base.
 This involves defining a Jolt transformation specification to transform the data that's retrieved from the CMS.
 Jolt is an open-source, JSON-to-JSON transformation library.

 If you’re using a popular CMS vendor (Salesforce or Zendesk), LivePerson provides a default, vendor-specific, Jolt specification.
 You’ll need to adjust the default specification accordingly if you’ve customized the CMS’ data schema.
 On the other hand, if you’re using a CMS vendor for which no default specification is available, you’ll need to write one from scratch.
 In either case, use the examples that follow as a guide.